 The featured product in this recipe is Swanson Organic cocoa powder, a natural, non-alkalized unsweetened cocoa powder for drinking, baking or in this case, blending.
 To make the dairy free chocolate mousse, you blend the cocoa powder with avocado, maple syrup, vanilla, coconut oil and coconut milk.

-Other than having to clean the food processor, the recipe was quick and simple and gave me the opportunity to try something new — whipping the solidified coconut cream from a can of chilled coconut milk.
-I’d never done this before, thought it’s a common technique these days with vegans.
-Having tried it, I’m not so sure I like the flavor of whipped coconut milk, but once it was mixed in with the chocolate it wasn’t as pronounced.
+Other than having to clean the food processor, the recipe was quick and simple and gave me the opportunity to try something new.
+I’d never whipped coconut cream before.
+Having tried it, I’m not so sure I like the flavor of whipped coconut by itself, but once mixed with the chocolate it was good.
 The flavor of the mousse is mostly chocolate, though the flavors of coconut and maple (and avocado, in my opinion) come through.
 It’s also very stiff once chilled, so next time I might spoon it into a pie shell and make a dairy-free chocolate pie.

-- 1 ripe avocado 120 grams, not counting seed or skin
+- 1 large ripe avocado 120 grams, not counting seed or skin

 - 1/4 cup maple syrup 60 grams